 Sugar the Ham

 Basting the ham keeps the surface moist and sticky.
 Now it is time to apply the sugar directly to the skin of the ham.
 If you have been cooking the ham at a higher temperature, drop the grill to under 265 F. Applying a thick layer of sugar to a hot ham will melt the sugar creating the hard shell once the ham is removed from the heat.
 As such, pat the sugar onto the ham several times to form a crust.
-If you are not interested in the sweet surface, then cut back or simply avoid the sugar all together.
+If you are not interested in the sweet surface, then cut back or simply avoid the sugar altogether.

-We suggest a good "raw" sugar like a Demerara or Turbinado sugar.
+Try a good "raw" sugar like a Demerara or Turbinado sugar.
 The larger crystals of these sugars stick on and make a thick coating.